An introduction to volunteering with us

 We welcome volunteers 18 years and older from all cultural backgrounds!

-You can make a huge difference to the family with a child with a disability, but there are plenty of benefits for you too.
+You can make a huge difference to the family with a child or young person with a disability, but there are plenty of benefits for you too.

 You’ll get to:

-OK, so you’ll need to be able to give us a 12 month commitment (from the time you are matched to a family or child) of about 2-4 hours weekly, fortnightly or sometimes each month, be reliable, and have good communication skills.
+OK, so you’ll need to be able to give us a 12 month commitment (from the time you are matched to a family, child or young person) of about 2-4 hours weekly, fortnightly or sometimes each month, be reliable, and have good communication skills.

-We’ll provide you with ongoing support like additional information and training.
-Your regional coordinator will work closely with both you and the family to make sure the match is suitable and that you have everything you need.
+Once you are an accredited volunteer with us we’ll provide you with ongoing support like additional information and training.
+Your regional coordinator will work closely with both you and the family and/or young person you are matched to.

 Matches are reviewed regularly, and you’ll be given support at all stages, particularly at the beginning of your match.